kreteshq/kretes/README.md

 * it uses [MobX](https://mobx.js.org/) for state management
 * it uses [Knex](http://knexjs.org/) for the database integration which provides a SQL-like abstraction instead of an ORM of any sort
 * it provides a simpler abstraction (inspired by Clojure's [ring](https://github.com/ring-clojure/ring) web library) than Express/Koa for server-side content
+* it provides [GraphQL](http://graphql.org/) integration out of the box using [Apollo](https://github.com/apollographql/apollo-server)

 ## Hello Huncwot

 This is an example of a basic Huncwot application.
-Save it to a file e.g. `main.js`, run it with `node main.js` and visit the application `https://localhost:5544`.
+Save it to a file e.g. `server.js`, run it with `node server.js` and visit the application `https://localhost:5544`.

+> *Note* Don't forget to install `huncwot` by adding it to `package.json` in your project directory followed by `npm install`.
+If you're starting from scratch, use `npm init` or (better) `huncwot new` described below.

 ```js
 const Huncwot = require('huncwot');